SlimBloodworth/Section-4-committing-exercise-30/Readme.md

 -8: Make a new commit, including ONLY the changes from the groceries.txt file.
 The commit message should be "add ingredients for tomato soup"

+-9: Make a second commit including ONLY the changes to the yard.txt file.
+It should have the commit message "add items needed for garden box"

 ### Links

 - [Udemy Git and Github Bootcamp Course with Certificate](https://www.udemy.com/course/git-and-github-bootcamp/)